 First things first: dress to impress for cold-weather camping.
-Dressing in multiple layers—including base layers, mid layers, puffies and shells—gives you greater control over regulating your body temperature.
+Dressing in multiple layers—including base layers, mid-layers, puffies and shell jackets—gives you greater control over regulating your body temperature.
 As you move through the activities of the day, you’ll work up body heat.
 As you do so, it’s important to avoid sweating because as it dries, sweat cools, wrapping you in a cold cocoon.
-Managing your body heat by constantly adding and subtracting layers helps you prevent sweating as much as possible–a key component of staying warm on winter adventures.
+Managing your body heat by constantly adding and subtracting layers helps you prevent sweating as much as possible—a key component of staying warm on winter adventures.

 On the coldest nights, tossing on a hardshell jacket over your giant puffy can be a solid move because shell jackets trap heat exceptionally well.
 There’s no shame in sleeping in a hard shell if it means a good night’s rest.

-Finding gear that offers winter warmth yet remains light and compact in your overnight pack is tough.
+Finding gear that offers winter warmth yet remains light and compact in your overnight pack can be tough.
 That’s where layering your winter sleeping bag with a featherweight quilt can be a game-changer.
 These days, advanced materials make sleeping bags and quilts lighter and more efficient than ever.
-For hardly a weight penalty, a featherweight quilt provides insurance against the coldest of nights, delivering that extra layer of ultralight warmth that can make all the difference.
+For hardly any weight penalty, a featherweight quilt provides insurance against the coldest of nights, delivering that extra layer of ultralight warmth that can make all the difference.

 You lose a significant amount of heat through your head.
 Covering your dome is one of the fastest ways to increase your body heat, but beanies and jacket hoods tend to slip off during the night.
 A balaclava, on the other hand, stays put, trapping that hard-earned heat.
 In addition, it provides a breathing hole for ventilation.
 Layer it under a beanie or hood for maximum warmth as you drift off to sleep.